 We’ve all been there: miles from nowhere (or the nearest gas station) when the needle hits E. While most of us aren’t interested in pushing our cars to the limit (take note habitual dry-tank drivers: engineers warn that running out of gas repeatedly may damage your fuel pump), occasionally even the most conscientious among us will find themselves running on empty.
-Remember these 6 tips for conserving the gas in your tank when the meter is low.
+Remember these 6 simple tips for conserving the gas in your tank when the meter is low.

 1. Keep coasting